Dear readers of ADxS.org, please forgive the disruption.

 Serotonin reuptake inhibitors are generally contraindicated in ADHD-I (without hyperactivity), but may be indicated in ADHD-HI (with hyperactivity).

-2. Neurophysiological commonalities of depression and ADHD¶
+2. Neurophysiological similarities between depression and ADHD¶

 PFC